SJSU-AD/FusionAD/src/modules/geodesy/README.md

 W	37.3370421	-121.8797874	4
 ```

-This format can be generated from the [GPS Visualizer](http://www.gpsvisualizer.com/draw/), using the "wpt" tool to add markers to the map and export as ".csv" format.
+This format can be generated from the [GPS Visualizer](http://www.gpsvisualizer.com/draw/), using the "wpt" tool to add markers to the map and export as ".csv" format (this is marked as ".txt" format on the gps visualizer website).

 ### Choose coordinate output system
 Choices available are: